cassidymwagner/fluidsf/paper/paper.md

 # Statement of need

-``FluidSFs`` is a flexible ``Python`` package that can be used to calculate various spatial structure functions (SFs) in one, two, or three spatial dimensions from diverse fluid data sets.
-The package can construct structure functions from data on arbitrary fluid properties (e.g., velocity, temperature, magnetic field etc.)
+``FluidSFs`` is a flexible ``Python`` package for calculating spatial structure functions (SFs) in one, two, or three spatial dimensions from diverse fluid data sets.
+The package can construct user-defined SFs that utilize any fluid properties (e.g., velocity, vorticity, temperature, magnetic field etc.), including combinations of these properties.
+The flexibility of this package enables geophysical, astrophysical, and engineering applications....
+ADD EXAMPLES OF SF UTILITY BREADTH: e.g., quantifying the energy cycles within Earth's ocean [@pearson2019; @balwada:2022], Earth's atmosphere [@lindborg:1999], and Jupiter's atmosphere [@young:2017], the intermittency of magnetohydrodynamic plasma turbulence [@Wan:2016], the anistropy of flow over rough beds [@coscarella:2020], the characteristics of ocean surface temperature [@schloesser:2016], and the scaling laws of idealized 3D turbulence [@iyer:2020].

+Paragraph on package capabilities & limitations.
+Regularly-gridded data, Lat-lon gridded data, track/directional sampling, 1D-data, evenly-spaced, iregularly-spaced (what are limitations), binning, bootstrapping(?), local advection terms, examples of time-averaging, SWOT application.
+What are limitations (can it take 2D data in a vector rather than array format?
+Can it calculate 2D or 3D maps of SF rather than just a function of |r| magnitude?).
+Perhaps these don't need to be mentioned, or can be stated as future developments.

 to measure the energy budget of the ocean we need to measure cascade rates